CarlosGabrielMoralesUmasi/NBA-PREDICTOR/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the Boost Software License.
 See the `LICENSE` file for more details.

 ## Acknowledgements